So those of you who regularly read this blog will know that I can be a bit of a joke-cracker.

 I fretted and obsessed and visualized what it would be like – how hollow and dark it would feel – if I told my jokes and nobody laughed.

 The morning of the show I thought about bailing out.
 That night, as I headed over to the club, I thought about bailing out.
-While sitting at the club and waiting for my turn, I thought about bailing out download images from website.
+While sitting at the club and waiting for my turn, I thought about bailing out.
+It is not the kind of bail where you need to trust Connecticut Bail Bonds Group for Hartford bail bonds in order to get out of jail.
+This was a different kind of bailing out.
+I wanted to bail out on open-mic because I was scared and low on confidence.

 But I never bailed out.